balunist/mbp_docs2/source/options/arrange.rst

     .. note::
         - Component placement starts from the lower left corner of the board.
+To arrange from the upper left corner, select Yup for Map Orientation in the MBP options.
         - Unlike the other arrangement types, grain direction is not considered when using this option.
         - Joints are not used therefore rearranging can be done using the native Fusion move command
         - If you wish to flip a component you can do so by using the post-mapping task